mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Map-Refresh after save
 ----------------------

-After saving an object, the refresh can be activated using the *refreshLayersAfterFeatureSave* option.
-This parameter is used to reload the defined layer instances in the map-element.
-This makes changes regarded to WMS services directly visible in the map.
-This event is thrown only if the "Save" button of the attribute dialog is pressed.
+After saving an object the *refreshLayersAfterFeatureSave* option can force a reload of one or many WMS layer.

-If the YAML application is used in the /application folder, it can be specified by a unique name or by the instance-ID.
-If the applications are edited using the graphical user interface in the backend with the digitizer-element, it can be specified by the instance-ID.
+The layer can be specified by their name or by their instance-ID.

 .. image:: ../../../../figures/digitizer/layerinstance_id.png
      :scale: 80